eth-cscs/sarus/doc/install/installation.rst

 order to customize your build:

    - CMAKE_INSTALL_PREFIX: installation directory of Sarus [/usr/local].
-   - ENABLE_RUNTIME_SECURITY_CHECKS: Enable runtime security checks (root ownership of files, etc.).
-     Disabling this may be convenient when rapidly iterating over test and development installations.
-     It is strongly recommended to keep these checks enabled for production deployments [TRUE].
    - ENABLE_SSH: build and install the SSH hook and custom OpenSSH software to enable connections inside containers [TRUE].
    - ENABLE_TESTS_WITH_VALGRIND: run each unit test through valgrind [FALSE].